abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/rabbitmq-azure/background.md

 ## RabbitMQ

-RabbitMQ is an open-source **message broker** that enables applications to communicate asynchronously using messaging patterns such as queues, publish/subscribe, and routing.
-It acts as an intermediary that reliably receives, stores, and forwards messages between producers and consumers.
+RabbitMQ is an open-source message broker that enables asynchronous communication between applications using messaging patterns such as queues, publish/subscribe, and routing.

-RabbitMQ helps decouple application components, improve scalability, and increase fault tolerance by ensuring messages are not lost and can be processed independently.
-It supports multiple messaging protocols, including AMQP, and provides features such as message durability, acknowledgments, routing via exchanges, and flexible delivery guarantees.
+It helps decouple system components, improve scalability, and increase reliability by ensuring messages are delivered and processed independently.

-RabbitMQ is widely used for **event-driven architectures**, **background job processing**, **microservices communication**, and **notification systems**.
-It integrates easily with many programming languages and platforms.

 Learn more from the [RabbitMQ official website](https://www.rabbitmq.com/) and the [official documentation](https://www.rabbitmq.com/documentation.html).